-The Canadian Wildlife Service is responsible for developing recovery strategies and management plans for turtle species listed as at risk in Canada.
-As required under the Species at Risk Act (SARA), critical habitat is a required component of the Recovery Strategy for four at risk turtles in Ontario: Blanding's Turtle (Emydoidea blandingii) Great Lakes/St. Lawrence population, Eastern Musk Turtle (Sternotherus odoratus), Spotted Turtle (Clemmys guttata), and Spiny Softshell Turtle (Apalone spinifera).
-Critical habitat is the habitat necessary for the survival and recovery of a species, and may be based on the suitable habitat where turtles have been observed.
-Examples of suitable habitat for these turtle species are wetlands and watercourses; such as marshes, rivers, and some lakes.
-Incidental observations from the Great Lakes coastal wetland monitoring project of the Great Lakes Restoration Initiative (GLRI), as well as other sources of turtle observations were used to identify suitable habitat locations in Ontario for proposal as candidate critical habitat for the four species specific recovery strategies.
-The data provided from GLRI were invaluable in providing evidence of multiple turtle sightings, thus identifying additional or confirming critical habitat sites.
+In Ontario, six turtle species occurring in the Great Lakes are lists at risk under the Species at Risk Act (SARA): Spotted Turtle (Clemmys guttata) [Endangered]; Blanding's Turtle (Emydoidea blandingii) Great Lakes/St. Lawrence population, and Spiny Softshell Turtle (Apalone spinifera) [Threatened]; and Eastern Musk Turtle (Sternotherus odoratus), Northern Map Turtle (Graptemys geographica) and Snapping Turtle (Chelydra serpentina) [Special Concern].
+Under SARA, the Canadian Wildlife Service is responsible for developing a recovery strategy for endangered or threatened turtle species and a management plan for special concern turtle species.
+Critical habitat is a component of recovery strategies and under SARA critical habitat is defined as ""the habitat that is necessary for the survival or recovery of a listed wildlife species and that is identified as the species' critical habitat in the recovery strategy or in an action plan for the species".
+The critical habitat may be based on the suitable habitat where turtles have been observed, including wetlands and watercourses (e.g., marshes, rivers, some lakes).
+Incidental observations from the Great Lakes coastal wetland monitoring project of the Great Lakes Restoration Initiative (GLRI), as well as other sources of turtle observations were used to identify many suitable habitat locations in Ontario as critical habitat.
+The data provided from GLRI were invaluable for critical habitat identification and continue to provide key information contributing to knowledge on abundance and distribution of all at risk turtle species.